rtijohnb/pulse_wis/README.md

 http://50.18.214.8:8090/

 Several script files have been placed in this directory to simplify running the WIS instance.
-In all cases, these scripts assume that the environment variable NDDSHOME is set appropriately for the host.

-Configuration file is as follows:
+Configuration of the WIS session is stored in the following file:

 USER_WEB_INTEGRATION_SERVICE.xml - configuration for the WIS instance described above.

 Two environment variables must be set appropriately for this service to run correctly, as follows:

-NDDSHOME: must be set to the location where connext is installed in the host environment.
+NDDSHOME: must be set to the location where connext is installed in the host environment. e.g. for linux: export NDDSHOME=/home/kenm/rti_connext_dds-6.0.1 e.g. for Windows: setx NDDSHOME C:\RTI\rti_connext_dds-6.0.1 /m

-PULSE_DEMO_HOME: must be set to the directory name where the pulse repositories have been cloned in.
+PULSE_DEMO_HOME: must be set to the directory name where the pulse repositories have been cloned in. e.g. for linux: export PULSE_DEMO_HOME=/home/kenm/repos/Pulse e.g. for Windows: setx PULSE_DEMO_HOME C:\users\kenm\repos\Pulse /m

 Two script files have been placed in this directory to simplify running the WIS in various environments as follows: